 Figure 4.3 Average ethnicity assignments based on grandparental birth location.
 Average ethnicity assignments for customers with all four grandparents born in the same country.
-(A) Germany, (B) Japan sense of otherwise surprising results.
+(A) Germany, (B) Japan

+We also use the maps like the one shown in Figure 4.4 to ensure that ethnicity estimates make sense geographically.
+The geographic distribution of ethnicity estimates within a country can often help make sense of otherwise surprising results.
 For example, as you can see in Figure 4.4, there is a high level of Ireland and Scotland ancestry in the Brittany region of France.
 This makes sense because the Ireland and Scotland assignment is the result of Celtic peoples who lived both there and in Brittany.
 In fact, the Celtic language Breton is traditionally spoken there.
 Higher Ireland and Scotland estimates in Wales also likely reflect the history of Celtic migration in that region.